New York Cheesecake

 - Components Used: Classic Graham Cracker Crust

-New York Cheesecake is an incredibly creamy and dense style of cheesecake that is somewhat different than other cheesecakes due to the way it is baked and because the recipe includes sour cream in the mixture.
+New York Cheesecake is an incredibly creamy and dense style of cheesecake that is a bit different from other cheesecakes due to the way it is baked and because we use sour cream and flour in the filling.

 Perfect Cheesecake Without a Water Bath